An idiom is a phrase, saying, or a group of words with a metaphorical (not literal) meaning, which has become accepted in common usage.

 Meaning: an opportunity to participate in a sporting event without having to compete in qualifying matches or be ranked at a certain level.

 Example: Nobody can guess what Mark is going to do next.
 He's always been a bit of a wild card.
-Holster and guns
+Vintage pin the tail on the donkey

 Meaning: a payment system that allows you to pay right before a service you use rather than later.